RosterElf Logo

 Key checks:

-• Verify all employees have signed contracts on file
+• Verify all employees have signed employment contracts on file

-• Check contracts match actual hours, pay, and conditions
+• Check contracts match actual hours, pay rates, and conditions — discrepancies indicate underpayment risk

-• Ensure award or agreement is correctly identified
+• Ensure the award or enterprise agreement is correctly identified and referenced

 Audit payroll and wage compliance

-Verify employees are being paid correctly according to their award or agreement.
+Verify employees are being paid correctly according to their award, agreement, and current legislation.

 Key checks:

-• Verify base rates against current award minimums
+• Verify base rates meet current award minimums — rates update annually on 1 July

-Ensure all required records are being maintained and stored appropriately.
+Ensure all required records are complete, accurate, and stored for the legally required period.

 Key checks:

-• Confirm records are retained for 7 years
+• Confirm all employment records are retained for at least 7 years

 Review workplace policies

-Assess whether your policies are current, comprehensive, and communicated to staff.
+Assess whether your policies are current, legally compliant, and properly communicated to all staff.

 Key checks:

-• Check all essential policies are in place
+• Check all essential policies are in place: code of conduct, WHS, anti-discrimination, leave, grievance procedure

-Review workplace health and safety practices and documentation.
+Review workplace health and safety practices, documentation, and the legally required psychosocial risk management.

 Key checks: